YOUTH DEVELOPMENT PROGRAMS & SERVICES

 Youth Community Organizing

 We encourage youth to work on some of the most exciting and relevant issues in NYC and nation-wide, including advocating Congress to pass comprehensive immigration reform, ending the NYPD surveillance program of the Muslim-American and Arab-American communities and raising the political awareness and activism of your community.

 Brooklynat is a program for young Arab-American women in New York City that fosters engagement, activism and leadership.
 Working within a largely conservative and traditional community, we are building a team of young Arab women who are outspoken advocates for the issues that matter to them as empowered and independent Arab-Americans.
 Brooklynat is the plural of “Brooklyna,” an Arabic/English word to describe a girl from Brooklyn.

 We create our own community service projects, paint public murals, attend film screenings, spoken word shows, poetry slams, visit art galleries and political rallies.

 We meet with other amazing Arab-American women who give back to the community in diverse ways--fashion designers, filmmakers, journalists, and religious scholars.

-We decide what issues matter to us and actually DO something about it.
+We decide what issues matter to us and do something about it!